Local development of trading strategies

 You can see the library updates here.

-Note: While Conda is recommended, Pip can also be used, especially if Conda is not an option.
+Note: Conda is recommended, but Pip works too, especially if Conda is not an option.

-This one-liner combines the installation of Python, creation of a virtual environment, and installation of necessary libraries.
+This one-liner installs Python, creates a virtual environment, and installs the needed libraries.

 • Ensure you have pyenv and pyenv-virtualenv installed.